awsdocs/aws-iot-docs/developerguide/agent-snippet.md

 After it receives an MQTT message, the IoT agent must start a local proxy on the remote device with the appropriate parameters\.

-The following Java code demonstrates how to use the [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-java) and [ProcessBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/ProcessBuilder.html) from the Java library to build a simple IoT agent to work with the Secure Tunneling service\.
+The following Java code demonstrates how to use the [AWS IoT Device SDK](https://github.com/aws/aws-iot-device-sdk-java) and [ProcessBuilder](https://docs.oracle.com/javase/8/docs/api/java/lang/ProcessBuilder.html) from the Java library to build a simple IoT agent to work with secure tunneling\.

 ```
 // Find the IoT device endpoint for your AWS account